New Puppy Checklist : Essentials for Puppy Parents

 These nifty little devices are used successfully by new dog owners everywhere to toilet train their new puppies.

-There are three main designs to consider - hanging bells like the one pictured, a push button or a digital push-button option.
+There are three main designs to consider - hanging bells like the one pictured, a push button or a slightly more expensive digital push-button option.

 Let's talk credentials !
 Steve Mann is a professional dog trainer and behaviourist with over 30 years experience.